CSYE6225-CloudComputing-ShikhaSingh/webapp/README.md

 Welcome to Cloud Computing Course

-I have created the repository "webapp" and it has two branches "main" and "assignment2" for assignment 2
+I have created the repository "webapp" for the development of nodejs application

 Assignment - 2: